Data Recovery After RAID Array Format on NAS QNAP Turbo Station TS-877 / TS-877XU: What to Do

 To minimize the risk of data loss, it is recommended to follow best practices such as regular backups, firmware updates, proper RAID configuration, secure authentication, and monitoring hardware health.

-Although NAS Turbo Station TS-877 / TS-877XU can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-877 / TS-877XU can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view